15 Expats Talk about Health Insurance and Healthcare in Brazil

 We asked expat moms who gave birth in Brazil about their experiences and advice they have for other moms to be.
 They said:

 "I chose to give birth in this hospital as it was a maternity one and they had all the facilities to take care of mom and baby.
 I made sure that they had ICU facilities for me and my baby if they were necessary.
-I was told that there is another good maternity hospital called CASA de SAO JOSE," explained one expat living in Rio de Janeiro.
+I was told that there is another good maternity hospital called CASA de SAO JOSE," said one expat in Rio de Janeiro.

 Are healthcare services good in Brazil?